Madhusudhan-R360/campaign-cms-clone/README.md

 An intermediate-level Campaign CMS built using FastAPI and MongoDB.

-This project is inspired by the Reward360 Campaign CMS and is being rebuilt from scratch to understand the architecture, business workflows, and system design behind a reward campaign management platform.
+This project is inspired by the Reward360 Campaign CMS and is being rebuilt from scratch to understand the architecture, workflows, data relationships, and backend design behind a reward campaign management platform.

 ---